v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 - Once we inserted a string whose hash key value was a small number, we would run into collisions when we tried to store another number in that location, and there would be similar collisions if we tried to store subsequent numbers consecutively.
 - Or even worse: if there were already a lot of consecutive numbers stored in the map, and we wanted to insert a string whose hash key value was in that range, we had to move the entry along all the occupied locations to find a free location.

 What did I do to fix it?
-As the problem comes mostly from numbers represented as strings that would fall in consecutive positions, I modified the hash function so we would rotate the resulting hash value 2 positions to the left.
+As the problem comes mostly from numbers represented as strings that would fall in consecutive positions, I modified the hash function so we would rotate the resulting hash value 2 bits to the left.

 ```
 NewHash(x) := OriginalHash(x) << 2